42Hugo/AMABA/README.md

 AMABA: Additive Manufacturing of Aqueous Phase Material-Based Actuators

 This repository provides an intuitive Graphical User Interface (GUI) for testing and experimenting with the additive manufacturing of aqueous phase materials.
-The project is focused on using Pullulan solutions but can also be adapted for other viscous materials.

 Features
 --------